Cortrah/crucible-client/README.md

     - [ ] create tabletop (also determines host)
     - [ ] choose a side
     - [ ] host starts game
+    - [ ] ai takes over remaining slots
+- [ ] phoenix backend
+    - [ ] spec messages
+    - [ ] fix id/s and structures
+    - [ ] split pseudo server and have only one player per client
 - [ ] animate health, mana and deck counters
 - [ ] tooltips for text details of health mana and deck counters
 - [ ] have mistles dissapear or become damage after detonating